 - Indexed using Clarivate Analytics: Science Citation Index Expanded (SCIE), Scopus, and EBSCO.

 - Publication is subject to payment of an article processing charge (APC)

-International Journal of Engineering Business Management (IJEBM) is a peer-reviewed open access journal which focusses on the design, development and implementation of new methodologies and technologies in engineering, business and management. please see the Aims and Scope tab for further information.
+International Journal of Engineering Business Management (IJEBM) is a peer-reviewed open access journal which focuses on the design, development and implementation of new methodologies and technologies in engineering, business and management.
+Please see the Aims and Scope tab for further information.

 This journal is a member of the Committee on Publication Ethics (COPE)

 Submissions should be made online at http://mc.manuscriptcentral.com/ijebm.

 Please see the Submission Guidelines tab for more information on how to submit your article to the journal.